Should You Consider a One Pay Lease?

 - There is a higher risk if something happens to the vehicle during your lease.
 If the car is severely damaged or stolen, then the insurance will only cover the current market value of the car, not all of the money you already put into it.

-- It is difficult to get your money back if you trade out of the lease.
+- It is difficult to get your money back if you transfer out of the lease.

 How to Qualify for a Single-Pay Lease